R-Owino/100DaysofALXSE/Day 12-15/Basic Data Structures - Hash Tables.md

 <p>Insertion operation appends the key to the end of the linked list pointed by the hashed location.
 Deleting a key requires searching the list and removing the element.</p>

-<p>The only problem with this technique is if the linked list becpmes large enough, it takes 0(n) time to search one position.
+<p>The only problem with this technique is if the linked list becpmes large enough, it takes O(n) time to search one position.
 This occurs if the hash table is too small and has to accommodate many values.</p>

 #### References
 1. [Hash Functions and list/types of Hash functions](https://www.geeksforgeeks.org/hash-functions-and-list-types-of-hash-functions/)